blackstoneaudio/audiobook-spec/README.md

 There are also several 'holes' in the delivery chain that break down with the first delivery.

-* There is no way for a publisher to communicate any form of playback order, beyond the filesystem sorting.
+* There is no way for a publisher to communicate any form of playback order (beyond filesystem sorting).
-* If they have taken the extra time to label the tracks (Chapter 1, Part 3, etc) there is no standard way of ingesting that in order to preserve that work.
+* If a publisher has taken the extra time to label the tracks (Chapter 1, Part 3, etc) there is no standard way of ingesting that in order to preserve that work.
-* They cannot indicate any contractual obligations regarding the labelling of the audio
+* Publishers cannot indicate any contractual obligations regarding the labelling of the audio
 * There is no standard way of exchanging additional data about the files (md5, runtime, count) to ensure they are complete

 ## Why YAML?
 Why not just use 'X'?